Club Policies & Procedures

 - Golf footwear should be cleaned after play before entering the dining room.

-SMOKING The Dye Clubhouse and Painted Valley Golf Shop are smoke-free facilities as required by the State of Utah Indoor Clean Air Act.
+The Dye, Nicklaus, and Hills Clubhouses and Painted Valley Golf Shop are smoke-free facilities as required by the State of Utah Indoor Clean Air Act.
 Smoking is not permitted within 25 feet of building entries and exits.
 Please place all smoked cigarettes and cigars in ashtray receptacles when outside of the Clubhouses and in proper trash receptacles on the golf course.

 - Golf mocks or shirts with collars and sleeves.